A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

-This section aims to determine the $\Delta G^f$ , $\Delta H^f$, and $\Delta S^f$ values for the oxygen formation reaction (\ref{eq:vac_form_rxn2}) for both the LE and HE samples.
-In reaction \ref{eq:vac_form_rxn2}, $O^x$ is lattice oxygen, $h^.$ are holes, and $V^{..}_O$ are oxygen vacancies in Kroger-Vink notation.
+This section aims to determine the $\Delta G^f$, $\Delta H^f$, and $\Delta S^f$ values for the oxygen formation reaction (Eq. \ref{eq:vac_form_rxn2}) for both the LE and HE samples.
+In the reaction given by Eq. \ref{eq:vac_form_rxn2}, $O^x$ is lattice oxygen, $h^.$ are holes, and $V^{..}_O$ are oxygen vacancies in Kroger-Vink notation.
 When the A-site of a perovskite is doped with a 2+ cation ($X_{2+}$), its negative charge relative to other 3+ cations will be compensated by forming either a B-site hole ($h^{.}$) or half of an oxygen vacancy ($V^{..}_O$) to maintain charge neutrality as expressed by Eq.\ref{eq:charge_neutrality}.
 The holes can be thought of as 4+ oxidation states of B-site cations (Fe$^.$ or Co$^.$) with a net positive defect charge relative to the typical 3+ state, as the 2+ oxidation state of B-site elements (Fe$^{'}$, Co$^{'}$) has negligible concentrations in oxidizing conditions \cite{choi_correlation_2014, oishi_oxygen_2008}.
+So long as Eq. \ref{eq:charge_neutrality} is relevant, the maximum concentration of oxygen vacancies is limited by hole charge availability such that: $ \rm{max}([{\rm V}^{..}_{\rm O}]) = \frac{1}{2}[{\rm X}_{2+}^{'}]$.
 This relation assumes the following: 1) 2+ A-site doping is the dominant form of hole generation (i.e., the intrinsic charge carrier concentration is negligible); 2) only the B-site cations change oxidation states during the oxygen vacancy formation; and 3) holes are not differentiated by B-site element \cite{choi_correlation_2014, kuhn_oxygen_2011, sogaard_oxygen_2007}.
 Moreover, as a perovskite unit cell has three oxygen sites, the sum of vacancies $V^{..}_O$ and occupied sites $O^x_O$ must equal three (Eq.\ref{eq:oxygen_conservation}).